-Is that Suzanne and the Alice Lane team made sure the cabin remained family friendly.
-We have a lot of kids and seven grandchildren (so far) that come to play often and have sleepovers, we don’t have to worry about destruction.
+We wanted to make sure the cabin remained family friendly and a little whimsical.
+We have a lot of kids and grandchildren that come to play often and have sleepovers, we don’t have to worry about destruction.
 Noise?
 Yes.
 Destruction, no. Every fabric, rug, surface, in the house is sticky little hands friendly!
-To see the complete remodel and details of the modern mountain look, click here!

 Now For The Salad: Greens with Roasted Butternut Squash and Pomegranate Vinaigrette!

 A fabulous salad makes every meal more special, whether it’s dinner for the family or a celebration.
 And this salad is festive in both color and taste.

 Simple But Extraordinary!

 Color, color, color!
 Green, orange, purple, white, and and red come together in the most lovely and tasty way.